-I have been a Selle SMP saddle dealer for over 5 years as of 2018.
-I carry all types of SMP saddles and can order any saddle to have it in my shop in three to five days.
+I began carrying SMP saddles in 2013.
+I carry all types of SMP models and can order any saddle to have it in my shop in three to five days.
 Additionally, I keep stock of common choices and colors on hand in the shop.
 In most cases, this means I have one saddle in every model in stock, in black with steel rails.
 They are available in several different colors, with steel or carbon rails.

 To read my SMP Primer article, click here.
 This article explains why I think SMP makes the best product on the market right now.

 I also recommend Steve Hogg’s excellent article on SMPs.
 He describes the various models in detail and it can give you a great idea of where to start in their line up.